 Do we use your personal information for direct marketing?

 We will not send you direct marketing communications and information about our service by email unless you have consented to receive direct marketing materials from us.
 You may opt-out of receiving marketing materials from us by contacting us using the details set out below or by using the opt-out facilities provided (eg an unsubscribe link).
 Direct marketing materials which you may choose to opt-out of receiving excludes general factual information about our service.

 To whom do we disclose your personal information?

 - our employees and related bodies corporate;

 - the [New South Wales | ACT] government;

-- third party suppliers and service providers (including DocuSign which may receive or store the information in an overseas jurisdiction, including Germany or the Netherlands, providers for the operation of our websites and/or our business or in connection with providing our products and services to you);
+- third party suppliers and service providers which are expected to comply with the relevant privacy legislation (including DocuSign which may receive or store the information utilising cloud technology in an overseas jurisdiction, including Germany or the Netherlands, and other service providers or contractors we use for our websites and/or our business or in connection with providing our products and services to you);

 - professional advisers, dealers and agents;

 - payment systems operators (eg merchants receiving card payments);

 - our existing or potential agents, business partners or partners;